Powell Elementary Handbook

 If you are a new student to Powell or have any questions, please contact the front office at 936-709-1700.

 Your mode of transportation should be chosen based on the ability to arrive on time, consistency, and convenience.
 If you choose to physically bring your child to school, please say your "good-byes" at the end of the sidewalk.
-This reinforces independence for our students and it helps promote quiet and orderly hallways.
+This reinforces independence for our students and it helps keep our front porch clear of crowds for safety.
 Staff will be on duty daily to help assist unsure students to their classrooms.

 Thank you for sharing our concern about safety and for helping us follow procedures allowing all children to arrive home safely.
 All students will receive a bar code tag that will be scanned before leaving the building.
 Please be sure this tag remains on your child’s backpack all year.